loz-hurst/cpp-finance-materials-new/lessons/lesson-14.md

 Using the virtual keyword when specifying the base classes is called *virtual inheritance*.
 {: .callout .terminology}

-Here what virtual does is different to with functions - virtual inheritance at compile time.
+Here what virtual does is different to with functions - virtual inheritance happens at compile time.
 The compiler will ensure that only one Animal sub-object regardless of how many times in a derived objects hierarchy it is virtually inherited.
 If any objects inherited Animal non-virtually they would still get a distinct sub-object created.

+With virtual inheritance the final level can only have one override of any virtual functions in the base.
+{: .callout .beware}

 The rule is: one sub-object for all the times a class is virtually inherited in a hierarchy and one sub-object per non-virtual inheritance.